simongravelle/simongravelle.github.io/README.md

 easy to customize using css.
 You can find the [live](https://simongravelle.github.io/) version, and my resume [here](https://simongravelle.github.io/files/resume/resume-simon-gravelle.pdf).

-## Publication list
+## Automatic update of the publication list

-The list of publications can be updated automatically from Google Scholar using the [scholar-collector](https://github.com/simongravelle/scholar-collector).
+The list of publications is updated automatically from Google Scholar using the [scholar-collector](https://github.com/simongravelle/scholar-collector).

 ## Overview